aamarioneta/audio-reactive-led-strip/README.md

 # Visualize output directly from the sound card
 ## Visualize output from Kodi
-Configure Kody to output to PulseAudio
+Configure Kody to output to PulseAudio, then pipe the output of the monitor to vis.python.
+To find out which output device to use with following command ```pacmd list | grep ".monitor"```

 ```pacat --channels 2 --record -d alsa_output.pci-0000_00_1b.0.iec958-stereo.monitor | python3 -u vis.py```
 ## Visualize output from mpd